-“Google is like a filing cabinet” says Nathan Kelsey, director of Make Me Local.
+“Google is like a filing cabinet” says Jake.
 “It stores information about your website, so it can return the pages that are relevant to people’s searches.
 You’ll need to show Google what you are about and where you are based, and your site map is an excellent tool for doing this.
 For example, you might have a page about the different branches of your business and the locations they are based in, showing Google your locality.”

 Step three: writing the right content